xLightsSequencer/xLights/README.txt

 such as megatrees, matrices, and arches.

 XLIGHTS/NUTCRACKER RELEASE NOTES: http://nutcracker123.com/nutcracker/releases/
+3.2.0:  Sep 09,2013 - Enhancement: (Matt).
+In the Model creation you can now select type of string that the model will use.
+There are new
+						string types available.
+You can pick non-rgb strings.
+These will use a single channel, For preview purposes you can pick RED, GREEN,BLUE, WHITE as single colour strings.
+					- Enhancement: (Matt).
+You can now select a string type that is strobe lights.
+This light will flash 3 times per second for each bulb.
+					- Enhancement: (Matt).
+You can now pick a multi pointed star as a display element.
+					- Enhancement: (Matt).
+You can select a wreath as a display element.
+					- Enhancement: (matt).
+You can select a string type of 3 channel RGB (In other words dumb rgb strings) NOTE!
+With the change to the latest wxWidgets 2.9.5 , Mac 10.6.8 is no longer supported.
+We now will only support 10.7 and higher
 3.1.4:  Sep 03,2013 - Enhancement: (Matt).
 Custom Model now uses pixel count 1..n.
 Models can be put on preview.
 For example, you can
 						define a candy cane out of rgb pixels and then place candy cane in the preview window.
 Very Nice!
                     - Enhancement: (Matt) You can now copy models.